-MindView Business Edition lets you enter numerical data on any of the branches of your mind map.
-This allows you to display values, such as sales numbers, costs, exchange rates and so on, and to enter calculations.
-Built-in functions allow you to display values automatically rolled up from lower sub-branches.
+MindView lets you enter text and numerical data on any of the branches of your mind map.
+This allows you to display values, such as sales numbers, costs, exchange rates and so on, to display text strings such as project names, team members and so on, and to enter calculations.
+Built-in functions allow you to display numerical values automatically rolled up from lower sub-branches.

-Entering values on branches
+Entering numerical values on branches